lguillier/AB_SA/README.md

 ## Input data

 ### Pangenome
 The pangenome of the strains (both strains from the sources and the strains to attribute) included in the study should be determined.
-The AB_SA method parses the Rtab produced by [Roary] (http://sanger-pathogens.github.io/Roary)
+The AB_SA method parses the .Rtab produced by [Roary](http://sanger-pathogens.github.io/Roary)

 ### Genes enriched